eur-nl/prep-pub-pkg/episodes/prep-pkg-docs.Rmd

 #### Steps to take

 -   Create a folder with a clear name for the research project (use the [three principles for file naming described in this presentation](https://doi.org/10.5281/zenodo.7551576){target="_blank"})
--   Optionally, you can create a small folder structure with sub folders if you prefer (for exampl, such as used in the [EUR publication package example](https://doi.org/10.5281/zenodo.7956600){target="_blank"})
+-   Optionally, you can create a small folder structure with sub folders if you prefer (for example, such as used in the [EUR publication package example](https://doi.org/10.5281/zenodo.7956600){target="_blank"})
 :::